 There are many more tidbits that I don’t remember as of this writing.
 I’ll quite likely remember them in a month or a decade, though, and I’ll laugh.

 My agenda has an important entry reminding me to replace all the Cinderella music stuck in my ears with Best Beware My Sting tunes, since I’ll be performing that show as Hortensio on Saturday.

-Best Beware My Sting is a musical adaptation of William Shakespeare’s The Taming of the Shrew.1 It’s really cheesy, corny, and all the other wonderful adjectives we as a culture2 have come to expect from musical theatre.
+Best Beware My Sting is a musical adaptation of William Shakespeare’s The Taming of the Shrew.
+1Have I said this before?
+Whatever.
+If I have, I’ll restate it for the people who never read the post in which I last mentioned it.
+It’s really cheesy, corny, and all the other wonderful adjectives we as a culture 2“We” being Americans, of course. have come to expect from musical theatre.
 (It also made me have to skip a Cinderella performance in favor of a dress rehearsal, but fortunately someone could cover my part that afternoon.)

 Honestly, I’d rather that another show had been chosen for this spring at StageCoach.
 This is likely to be my last term in the program—the one that ends in a week—and I had hoped to get a more fun show.
 But hey, I have to live with what I’ve been given.
 Hortensio is a lead, after all, and I have a couple good songs to sing.